harsh020/inventory_mangement/README.md

 ## Replit Deployment: Usage

+:exclamation::exclamation: **Note: The postgres is deployed in heroku using the free version.
+So please take care of data limit.** :exclamation::exclamation:

 - The project is deployed at [inventorymanagement](https://inventorymangement.harsh020.repl.co/).
 In the landing page you will find the API speifications.
 - Admin panel can be accessed by appending `/admin/` to the end of replit deployment url.
 The username and password are `admin` and `admin` respectively.
 - A warehouse with `id=1` and and item with `id=1` are also created to use.